Dewynion/InstanTTS/README.md

 If you want to use a development branch, clone the repository, install NAudio via NuGet, and build the executable from source.

 In order to use the software *as intended* and not just to play text-to-speech for yourself, install [VB Virtual Audio Cable](https://vb-audio.com/Cable/) or any other virtual audio device of choice.
-Set your output device to `CABLE Input` or equivalent.
+Set your output device (under the **Settings** tab) to `CABLE Input` or equivalent, then set the input device for the target program (e.g. Discord voice chat) to `CABLE Output` or equivalent.

 **Disclaimer: I am not accountable for damage of any kind caused by the misuse of this software.
 This includes, but is not limited to:**
 - Users speaking the phrase "John Madden" on repeat in voice chats